 8. Will I Have To Go To Court?

-No. 99% of all claims are settled without going to Court and in any event we will never take your claim to Court unless you specifically instruct us to do so.
+99% of claims are settled without going to Court.
+In any event, we will never take your claim to Court unless you specifically instruct us to do so.

 9. Will The Claim Process Involve Much Inconvenience?

-No. You may need to attend some medical appointments and keep some records about how your injuries are affecting your daily life but overall the process is usually not too disruptive.
-We do all the heavy lifting for you.
+No. You may need to attend some medical appointments and keep some records about how your injuries are affecting your daily life but overall the process is not too disruptive.

 10. Does My Choice Of Lawyer Make A Difference?

-The quality and skill of the lawyer you appoint to conduct this process will make a huge difference to your outcome and the amount of compensation that you are awarded.
-Just like choosing a doctor, all lawyers and law firms are very definitely not the same.
+The quality and skill of the lawyer you appoint to conduct this process will make a huge difference to your outcome and the amount of compensation you receive.
+Lawyers and law firms are definitely not the same.
 Find out more about our Lawyers and who we are.

 'MONEY' Related Personal Injury Compensation Claim FAQ's